ckf42/codelib/cpp/README.md

 ## minesweeper

-Another crappy half-baked clone of minesweeper clone.
-Modeled after XP.
+Another crappy half-baked minesweeper clone.
+Modelled after XP minesweeper.

 Note that at the moment,
+* Looks horrible
 * No record saving
 * No config saving, so no resuming previous board config
 * No Mark (`?`), no color toggling, no sound